What is sheltered housing?

 Local authority housing list

-Call Reigate and Banstead borough’s Council Housing team on 01737 276790 who will complete an application form with you.
+Call Reigate and Banstead Borough Council’s Housing team on 01737 276790 who will complete an application form with you.
 The application will be assessed to ensure that sheltered accommodation is the most appropriate housing option.
 Before a decision is made, information from doctors, social services, voluntary agencies, occupational therapist and any other support agencies may need to be considered.

-If your application is successful, you will be placed on the housing waiting list in a band reflecting your housing need.
+If your application is successful, you’ll be placed on the housing waiting list in a band reflecting your housing need.
 Most applicants can place bids (express an interest) on homes that they would like to live in.
 Homes are then allocated to those who have been waiting the longest.

-If you are already a social housing or council tenant you can ask Reigate and Banstead Borough Council to be put on their transfer list.
+If you’re already a social housing or council tenant you can ask Reigate and Banstead Borough Council to be put on their transfer list.

-If you are living in a Raven home which is too big for you and you are negatively affected by benefit changes, you can join our ‘under occupying’ list.
-Contact us to be added to this and we will notify you when a suitable sheltered home becomes available.
+If you’re living in a Raven home which is too big for you and you’re negatively affected by benefit changes, you can join our ‘under occupying’ list.
+Contact us to be added to this and we’ll let you know when a suitable sheltered home becomes available.